 I am very much guilty of jumping first and getting details later.
 This has led to quite a few learning experiences in my life.
 So when a neighbor posted that he was giving away FREE 5 GALLON PICKLING BUCKETS I jumped at the opportunity without reading further.

 Fast forward a week.
 I went to pick them up and they. were. nasty.
 They were coated in a mystery black sludge and reeked of a scent that I can never unsmell.
 I dry-heaved the whole way home.
 I took the 3 cleanest buckets upstairs and let them soak in our bathtub.
-When I went to clean them I realized that the smell of the buckets was not of pickles but of oil.
+When I went to clean them I realized that the smell of the buckets was not of pickles (as advertised) but of oil.
 Worried that I probably shouldn’t be washing these in the family bath-tub, I decided to reach out to the neighbor who posted them.
 That’s when I saw it, there in the comments “buckets used for kitchen oil waste.”
 I then decided to finish cleaning the 3 that I had already put some elbow grease into and toss the rest.
 I felt slightly guilty, but I tried, right?